ÎÛÎÛÂþ»

 For the 2025 school year, there are 3 public schools serving 2,120 students in New Carlisle, IN.

-The top ranked public schools in New Carlisle, IN are Olive Township Elementary School, New Prairie High School and New Prairie Middle School.
+The top ranked public schools in New Carlisle, IN are Olive Township Elementary School, New Prairie Middle School and New Prairie High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 13% of the student body (majority Hispanic), which is less than the Indiana public school average of 37% (majority Hispanic and Black).